galahad-creative/idle-mmo-wiki/en/character/skills.md

 ### Types of Skills in IdleMMO

-IdleMMO features diverse skills, each with its unique progression.
-Some skills even advance passively and are integrated with other game mechanics.
+IdleMMO offers a variety of skills, each with its own unique progression.
+Some skills even level up passively and are integrated with other game mechanics.

 | Skills | Description |
 | -----  | ------      |